WCAM-2P/WCAM-2P/README.md

 The continuum flickers.
 The imagination conjures the phenomenal from the resonant.
 An attractor renders a significant amidst the crashing of the waves.
 We discern.
 At first the edges and then the constellation of the visible and the consonant.
 A thought unfurls and we begin wander the desert in search of lost memory.
 An imago of preceding.
 A self unrealized.

 We dance under the stars.
 Our trysts colour our nights.
 We pursue figments across the sands.
 We encounter wonder and misery.
 We struggle against the coarse grain.
 We take false step and tumble through crevice.
 We emerge from the strand.
 We draw to the whistling of the train.
 We begin forget ourselves.
-And remember only the dream.
+Except but for flashes of the dream.